QualiTorque/terraform-provider-torque/docs/resources/gitlab_enterprise_repository_space_association.md

 ### Optional

 - `agents` (List of String) List of specific agents to use to onboard and sync this repository.
 Cannot be specified when use_all_agents is true.
+- `timeout` (Number) Time in minutes to wait for Torque to sync the repository during the onboarding.
+Default is 1 minute.
 - `token` (String, Deprecated) Authentication Token to the project/repository.
 If omitted, existing credentials provided in the credential_name field will be used for authentication.
 If provided, a new credentials object will be created.
 - `use_all_agents` (Boolean) Whether all associated agents can be used to onboard and sync this repository.
 Must be set to false if agents attribute is used.